 Most strikingly of all, those people who invested in the Cape Verde development, which was called Sal Vista, were told by both defendants that IPC owned the land on which the development was to be built.
 They were told building would start in April 2007.
 Customers believed that their money would be used to fund the building of the development.

-Yet again customers were misled as to the reason for the delays in the progress of the build.
-The defendants made wholly false and deliberately misleading representations, including false assertions that the development had started, in order to obtain yet more money and exacerbate the property investment scam.
+Yet again, customers were misled as to the reason for the delays in the progress of the build.
+The defendants made wholly false and deliberately misleading representations, including false assertions that the development had started, in order to obtain yet more money and exacerbate the property investment scams.